jaimergp/easymecp/README.md

 ## Usage

-The `mecpy` package includes a self-contained, pure-Python module called `mecpy` that can be called directly with `python mecpy.py`.
-If the package is installed with `pip`, the executable `mecpy` will also be available.
+The `easymecp` package includes a self-contained, pure-Python module called `easymecp` that can be called directly with `python easymecp.py`.
+If the package is installed with `pip`, the executable `easymecp` will also be available.
 Either way, the `-h` flag will show the usage:

 ```
 # Direct execution
-python mecpy.py -h
+python easymecp.py -h
 # Only available if installed with pip
-mecpy -h
+easymecp -h
 ```

-All the configuration keys have default values, so, if all the requested files are named like that, all you have to do is run `python mecpy.py` in the corresponding directory.
+All the configuration keys have default values, so, if all the requested files are named like that, all you have to do is run `python easymecp.py` in the corresponding directory.
 If custom values are preferred, you can specify them with the appropriate flags OR through a configuration file.

 ```
-python mecpy.py --geom initial_geometry --FC ifort
+python easymecp.py --geom initial_geometry --FC ifort
 ```

 ### Required files